 Join Jen Kramer for an in-depth discussion in this video Adjusting template masters with the HTML and CSS editors, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - All right, now that we have our copy…of our protostar template,…we're ready to start taking a look…at the HTML and the CSS.…But one more time, before we go…in to looking at this code,…let me caution you again,…about backing up your Joomla website.…This is another area where you can get…into code and make big, huge mistakes,…that will potentially impact your website…and its functioning.…So, I strongly suggest,…before you start touching your HTML…and your CSS, that you back your website up…just in case you make a big mistake,…and you can't find out what you broke.…